On the Normal Sheaf of Gorenstein Curves: Introduction

 Later on, Bruns \cite{Bru17} uses the fact that a smooth general canonical curve $C$ of genus $8$ is a transversal linear section of a Grassmannian $G(2,6)$ in its Plucker embedding, c.f. \cite{MukIde}, to show the stability of the normal sheaf in this case, confirming Aprodu--Farkas--Ortega conjecture for genus $8$.

-In the last decades many techniques and notions for singular curves have been carry out, such as gonality, canonical models, Petri's analysis and Max Noether Theorem.
-So, in this short paper we want to propose the study of the stability of the normal sheafs on singular curves, starting from Gorenstein ones, trying to avoid the translations of these notions to the normalization of theses curves.
-One difficult is to introduce a right notion of what is a general Gorenstein curve is without excluding the singular case.
+In the last decades many techniques and notions for singular curves have been carried out, such as gonality, canonical models, Petri's analysis and Max Noether Theorem.
+In this short paper we want to propose the study of the stability of the normal sheaves on singular curves, starting from Gorenstein ones, and trying to avoid the normalization of these curves.
+One difficult lies in a right notion of what a general Gorenstein curve is, without excluding the singular ones.
 We do it here \emph{genus by genus}.

-In section \ref{section2}, after recalling the notions of linear system and gonality on singular curves, we establish the firsts results on the unstability of canonical gorenstein curves in $\mathbb{P}^{g-1}$ of genus $4$ and $5$, c.f.
-Theorem \ref{est-proj}.
-In order to study the stability of the normal sheaf of general canonical Gorenstein curves of genus $6$, we show that any tetragonal Gorenstein curve is a complete intersection in its corresponding $3$-fold rational normal scroll $S$, see Theorem \ref{intscroll}.
-With this result in hands, we are able to show that if $S$ is smooth, then the normal sheafs $\mathcal{N}_{C/S}$ and $\mathcal{N}_{C/\mathbb{P}^{g-1}}$ are unstable for $g\geq 6$, c.f.
-Theorem \ref{gmaior5}.
-We also provide a sufficient condition to the $3$-fold scroll of a Gorenstein curve of genus $6$ be smooth, see Definition \ref{def1} and Lemma \ref{scroll-suave}.
+In section \ref{section2} of this paper, we recall the notions of linear system and gonality on singular curves.
+We also introduce the notion of (un)stability of the normal sheaf of a singular curve.
+We also give some examples by showing that the normal sheaf of canonical Gorenstein curve in $\mathbb{P}^{g-1}$ of genus $4$ and $5$ is unstable, c.f.
+Example \ref{est-proj}.

+In section \ref{mainsec}, we show that any tetragonal Gorenstein curve is a complete intersection in its corresponding $3$-fold rational normal scroll $S$, c.f.
+Theorem \ref{intscroll}, extending a result due Schreyer \cite[Sec.
+4]{Schr86}.
+With the main result of Section \ref{mainsec} in hands, we are able to show that the normal sheaves $\mathcal{N}_{C/S}$ and $\mathcal{N}_{C/\mathbb{P}^{g-1}}$ are unstable for $g\geq 5$, c.f.
+Theorem \ref{gmaior5}, provided that the $3$-fold rational normal scroll $S$ associated to $C$ is smooth.
+We also provide a sufficient condition to the $3$-fold scroll of a Gorenstein curve of genus $6$ be smooth, see Definition \ref{def1} and Lemma \ref{scroll-suave}, that conclude our section \ref{normalsec}.

-One important part of studying the normal sheaf on a curve lies on the computation of its degree.
-Since our curves are singular, the computation become more involved when the genus growth.
-In section \ref{section3} of this paper, we address our work to compute the degree of the normal sheaf on any singular reducible projective curve by means of classical invariants of the local theory of singularities, namely Tjurina and Deligne numbers, c.f.
+One important part of studying the normal sheaf on a curve, lies on the computation of its degree.
+Since our curves are singular, the computation becomes more involved when the genus grows.
+The section \ref{section3} of this paper, is addressed to compute the degree of the normal sheaf on any singular reduced projective curve by means of classical invariants of the local theory of singularities, namely Tjurina and Deligne numbers, c.f.
 Theorem \ref{degnormal}.
 The provided formula can be very easy to manage, see Example \ref{exemplo} and Table \ref{tabela1}.
 As an application of Theorem \ref{degnormal}, we prove that the degree of the normal sheaf is an upper semicontinuous function over suitable deformations, c.f.
 Corollary \ref{semicont}.